-Kate was not thinking straight when she rode out into the storm.
+It was the morning after her night in his gazebo.
+It was dark and rainy, but the weather outside did not compare to the storm raging in her mind.
+Kate was not thinking straight as she rode out into the woods.
 Her guilt and anger overpowered every other sensibility.
 She wanted to ride out as far as she could.
 She was not scared, she often rode during Indian monsoons which were far more fearsome than this one.
 And she wanted to escape the storm raging in her mind.
 Then, she heard Anthony call out after her, “Miss Sharma!”
 She was not ready to face him, or anyone else.
 So she kept riding on, trying to get as far away as possible.

 Suddenly, lightning struck a nearby tree and loud thunder boomed.
 She instinctively knew, how to sooth her horse so it would not be afraid.
 But then she heard a frightened neigh and turned around in horror to see Anthony’s horse throwing him off and galloping away.
 Kate galloped back to where Anthony lay, repeating “No, No, No, No, No” over and over, as if that could change, what had just happened.